kp-tech/fshlvm/README.md

 The following command will:
 * Build the F# codebase
-* Execute the FsHlvm.Cli executable (which will generate a list llvm bitcode example list.bc)
+* Execute the FSHlvm.Cli executable (which will generate a list llvm bitcode example list.bc)
 * Optimize the list example llvm bitcode (listopt.bc)
 * Create a native executable for the list example called (listopt)